kubescape/kubescape.io/docs/docs/operator/vulnerabilities.md

 ???
 "Insecure registry access"
     Additional options can be specified in the secret to customize registry access, such as skipping TLS certificate verification or insecure registry access.

-    - `skipTLSverify`: Set to `true` to skip TLS certificate verification.
+    - `skipTLSVerify`: Set to `true` to skip TLS certificate verification.

     - `http`: Set to `true` for registry access via HTTP instead of HTTPS.